This healthy zucchini bread is perfectly moist in the middle and has a lovely tender crumb! No white flour, no butter, and no oil needed.

 - Squeeze out all moisture.
 Zucchini contains a hefty amount of water.
 Once you’ve shredded it, squeeze out every bit of liquid you can.
 There are enough wet ingredients in the batter to keep the bread moist.

 - Overripe bananas are key.
-While there is already sugar in the batter, it’s still a considerably smaller amount than in other recipes.
+While sugar is already in the batter, it’s still considerably smaller than in other recipes.
 If the bananas are super ripe, they add an extra layer of sweetness.

 - Do not open the oven door.
-Regularly opening the oven door to check on the zucchini bread affects the rise of the bread.
+Regularly opening the door to check on the zucchini bread affects its rise.
 Try to only open it towards the end of the bake time (around the 45-minute mark).

-- Add aluminum foil.
-If you notice the tops of the bread cooking too fast, add some aluminum foil halfway through the baking process.
+- If you notice the tops of the bread cooking too fast, add some aluminum foil halfway through the baking process.

 Storage instructions

-To store: Place leftover zucchini bread in an airtight container at room temperature.
+To store: Place leftovers in an airtight container at room temperature.
 You can add a paper towel on top to keep the bread extra moist.
-If you’d like the bread to keep longer, store it in a fridge for up to one week.
+If you’d like the bread to keep longer, store it in the fridge for up to one week.

-To freeze: Place slices of the zucchini bread in a ziplock bag and store it in the freezer for up top 6 months.
+To freeze: Place slices of the zucchini bread in a ziplock bag and store them in the freezer for up to 6 months.

 If you place the loaf pan on the top rack of the oven, you risk the exterior of the bread cooking quickly while the inside remains raw.
 To ensure this doesn’t happen, bake the bread on the lower or middle rack.